Robert W. Hasbrouck: Family

-In 1932, Hasbrouck married Marjorie Nightingale (1904-1990) of Brunswick, Georgia.
+In 1932, Hasbrouck married Marjorie Nightingale (1904–1990) of Brunswick, Georgia.
 They were the parents of two children, Robert and Marjorie.

+Hasbrouck was the second cousin of Major General Henry Granville Sharpe and first cousin once removed of Major General George H. Sharpe.
+All three were descendants of Abraham J. Hasbrouck.

 Memorials

 The town of Vielsalm in Belgium was the headquarters of the 7th Armored Division during the Battle of St. Vith.
 Vielsalm displays both a 7th Armored Division tank and a stone monument, and the stone monument also commemorates Hasbrouck's wartime leadership of the division.